 - Severe coughing or difficulty breathing

 - A small, firm swelling under the skin may develop at the site of a recent vaccination.
-It should start to disappear within a couple weeks.
-If it persists more than three weeks, or seems to be getting larger, you should contact your veterinarian.
+It should start to disappear within a couple of weeks.
+If it persists for more than three weeks or seems to be getting larger, you should contact your veterinarian.

 Always inform your veterinarian if your pet has had prior reactions to any vaccine or medication.
 If in doubt, wait for 30-60 minutes following vaccination before taking your pet home.